 Remember that when home prices in your community fall, the amount of your home equity can go down as well.
 If the fair market value of your home declines from $300,000 to $280,000 then your equity will decline by $20,000.

-Take the current market value of your house and subtract from it your current mortgage balance, which you will find on your monthly statement.
-The number you get is the value of the equity you have in your home.
+Take the current market value of your house and subtract from it your current mortgage balance, which you will find on your monthly statement, plus any other loans you might have that use your home as collateral.
+The number you get is the estimated value of the equity you have in your home.
+Look at this sample calculation:

 Why your home equity matters

 One reason to check your home equity is if you are paying Private Mortgage Insurance (PMI).
-Many mortgages require you to pay for PMI until the equity you have in your home reaches 20%.
-Once you reach this figure, it is possible to stop paying PMI for many types of loans and save money.
+Many conventional mortgages require you to pay for PMI until the equity you have in your home reaches 20%.
+Once you reach this figure, it is possible to stop paying PMI and save money.
 If house prices are rising in your community, you may have more home equity than you realize.
-It's worth checking.

-It's important to know your home equity if you are thinking of refinancing your loan.
+It’s important to know your home equity if you are thinking of refinancing your loan.
 When mortgage rates are falling, it may be possible to refinance your mortgage and save money on interest, reduce your monthly payments, or pay off your loan sooner.
+By refinancing, the total amount of finance charges may be higher over the life of the loan.
 Your home equity influences the terms of a loan you might get.

-You can also borrow against the value of your home equity to get cash to finance home improvements, pay for college, or pay off other higher interest debts.
+You can also borrow against the value of your home equity to get cash to finance home improvements, pay for college, or consolidate debts.
 This is called a cash out refinance.
 You refinance your loan for more than you owe and take the difference in cash.
+How much home equity you have affects the amount of money you might be able to borrow.